Contact Us Today!

 For over two decades, our innovative process has been refined to ensure that your garage floor will have style and sophistication that lasts for years.
 In just 2 to 4 days, your garage floor can be protected against weathering, cracking, oil, chemicals, and moisture.

-Each of our technicians is experienced in evaluating and preparing your concrete floor to meet our rigorous standards.
+Each of our garage floor coating installers is experienced in evaluating and preparing your concrete floor to meet our rigorous standards.
 The first step is the most critical, so we prepare the surface with the best diamond grinders on the market: LAVINA® diamond grinders.
-GFC proudly utilizes this world renowned equipment series produced by Superabrasive Inc, an industry leader for high end grinding equipment.
+GFC garage floor coating installers proudly utilize this world-renowned equipment series produced by Superabrasive Inc, an industry leader for high-end grinding equipment.
 This grinding process is paramount to achieving a porous and contaminant-free surface.

 Our process is continued by applying a prime coat and is followed by any crack and divot repair.
 The expansion joints (if applicable) are partially filled with elastomeric sealer.
-Next, the base coat is applied, followed by the broadcast of UV-dipped vinyl chips directly into this coat.
+Next, the base coat is applied by our garage floor coating installers, followed by the broadcast of UV-dipped vinyl chips directly into this coat.

 The third stage of our process entails sanding and/or scraping the surface to achieve the desired amount of texture.
-We take necessary precautions to keep the dust to a minimum.
+Our garage floor coating installers take necessary precautions to keep the dust to a minimum.
 This stage is completed by the application of clear coat(s) and the integration of anti-slip aggregate.